 THE CONDEMNED.
 I, myself, never knew any other game.
 All battles are alike, and they're all good.
 It's life.
-You see, my little man, what with battles of nately. queens, wars of kings, quarrels of knights-without counting the bad humor of the aces-one can't do anything else but fight. . . .
-It's a business of killing time.
+You see, my little man, what with battles of queens, wars of kings, quarrels of knights-without counting the bad humor of the aces-one can't do any-. . .
+It's a business of killing thing else but fight. time.
 It amuses me because I do it without thinking, while I wait for death-like the rest of the world.

-THE GUARD.
-I believe, old man, that you're shamming.
-Have you, perhaps, guessed more than you are supposed to know?
+ming.
+Have you, perhaps, guessed more than you are fact than to tire myself out hammering with my fists while waiting to lose my head.
+(He rises and throws supposed to know?
 Have you read any papers, by